ProcessorMicro/bash-functions/README.md

 A response can be verified against a set of acceptable responses.
 The `ASK` functions loops until a correct response is entered or a `quit` is requested.
 The first argument to `ASK` is required.
-It specifies either the type of response or the type of response and a default list of choices.
+It specifies both the type of response and the type of choices available.

 `ASK` functionality is summarized as follows: